Emergency Dentist in Calabasas & Culver City - Urgent Dental Care

 What is the best way to take care of dental emergencies?
 Calmly and quickly!
 Prompt treatment is almost always required to alleviate pain and to ensure the teeth have the best possible chance of survival.
-Calabasas Dental Group and California Dental Care are equipped to handle all types of emergency dental care so if you are in need of an emergency dentist in Calabasas or West LA, it is important to contact us at the first sign of complications.
+Calabasas Dental Group and Smile Dental are equipped to handle all types of emergency dental care so if you are in need of an emergency dentist in Calabasas or Culver City, it is important to contact us at the first sign of complications.
 We understand that after hours dental emergencies can and do happen, so we try to make sure we are accessible at all times.
 On the rare occasion that you cannot reach one of our staff in an emergency situation, we recommend you proceed immediately to the nearest hospital emergency room.

 There are numerous types of dental emergencies, so we have provided a guide to the most common dental related emergencies and the best way to address each situation.